 By the first competition at Lakeview High School, the team made it to the Semi Finals and placed 9th overall and also won the District Engineering Inspiration Award.
 At the next competition at Grand Valley State University, the team placed first and won with alliance partners Team 5675 WiredCats and Team 141 WOBOT as well as winning the Creativity Award by Xerox.

 At this point the team qualified for states hosted at Saginaw Valley State University and would go on to place 31st and win the Quality Award by Motorola.
-While we did not believe that we would qualify for Worlds after all the points were calculated the team qualified to make the trip to St. Louis and compete in the Curie Division and place 56th.
+While we did not believe that we would qualify for Worlds, after all the points were calculated the team qualified to make the trip to St. Louis and compete in the Curie Division, and placed 56th.